sejinniemma/PuzzleGame/README.md

 ### setting game

-- appendchild : push each of creat puzzle pieces into their parent(container) using foreach
+- appendchild : push each of puzzle pieces into their parent(container) using foreach

 <img width="737" alt="스크린샷 2021-09-28 오후 3 42 50" src="https://user-images.githubusercontent.com/80943394/135036785-d190a062-0346-4947-befe-cc46075aa88b.png">